ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 ### Setting up Ent and deploying AWS Lambda

+We now review, compile and deploy the missing Go program, which you can also find at [bodokaiser/entgo-aws-appsync](https://github.com/bodokaiser/entgo-aws-appsync), for the "ent" function to run.

-Create an empty directory and change directory:
+First, we create an empty directory to which we change:
 ```console
 mkdir entgo-aws-appsync && cd $_
 ```
-Setup go modules and Ent:
+Second, we enable go modules and install the Ent toolset:
 ```console
 go mod init entgo-aws-appsync
 go mod tidy
 go get -d entgo.io/ent/cmd/ent
 ```

-Create the `Todo` schema
+Third, we create the `Todo` schema
 ```console
 go run entgo.io/ent/cmd/ent init Todo
 ```